 3. Make it fun

-Even if you’re not distracting them, you can make diaper changing a fun activity.
+You can make diaper changing a fun activity even if you’re not distracting them.
 For example, sing a song, play a show they like, or tell a story.

 If you make diaper changing a fun activity, your toddler will be less likely to struggle and make a fuss.